itswadesh/anne-docs2/docs/admin-manual.md

 - Go to your Anne admin panel at [https://admin.anne.biz/](https://admin.anne.biz/)
 - Click on your left sidebar bottom at logout.

+### Admin for existing store

+- If you want to become admin for existing store, Then you need to first register as vendor and super admin will assign you a store and update your role in store.

 ### Resetting Password

 - You can reset your login password any time if you forget it, or if you want to keep your account more secure.